RylieHolmes/Crypto-Currency-Tracker/README.md

     *   Navigate to the **Portfolio** tab.
     *   Enter the details of a trade (Symbol, Type, Quantity, Price) and click **"Log Tx"** to record it.
     *   Your holdings, average cost, and P/L will be calculated and displayed automatically.

+---

+## 📄 License

+Distributed under the MIT License.
+See `LICENSE` for more information.